The Pembroke Hill School: Knute Rockne

-Legendary Notre Dame Coach Knute Rockne was killed in a plane crash on March 31, 1931, flying from Kansas City where he had planned to visit his sons Billy (1915-1960) and Knute Jr. (1918-1988) who were boarding at Pembroke.
+Notre Dame Coach Knute Rockne was killed in a plane crash on March 31, 1931, flying from Kansas City where he had planned to visit his sons Billy and Knute Jr., who were boarding at Pembroke.
 Rockne made several unpublicized visits to the school, including a 1930 graduation speech.
 He was to be a speaker at the school's father-son banquet.
 Knute Jr. was captain of the Pembroke football team, which had played the Country Day school in 1930 in a high-profile game played at the University of Kansas Stadium.
 Rockne was quoted as saying he intended "to steal that play" when watching his son practice.

-The boys did not see their father on the day because their train from Florida, where they had been on a family vacation, was delayed.
-Knute had left earlier on the vacation to return to Notre Dame.
-The boys would make the 130-mile trip to Cottonwood Falls, Kansas to retrieve their father's body and possessions.

-The Rockne boys were boarded at the school based on a suggestion from Kansas City resident Dominic M. Nigro (1893-1975), a friend of Rockne's from their days of playing football together at Notre Dame in the 1910s.
-Nigro drove Rockne to the airport on the fateful last day and was among the party bringing Rockne's body back from the crash site to Notre Dame.
-Nigro is portrayed in the closing scenes of the 1940 film Knute Rockne, All American as he drives Rockne to Kansas City Municipal Airport.
-Rockne's last line in the film is "Good Bye, Doc."
-Nigro at the time was a prominent Kansas City physician whose clients included Thomas Pendergast.
-Rockne's last known photo of him being alive was with Nigro at Union Station while he was waiting for his sons.

-Premboke-Country Day School
+Pemboke-Country Day School

 The two schools re-merged in 1933 to form the Pembroke-Country Day School (usually called "Pem Day), keeping the Country Day School's original campus.
 In 1933, Lincoln and Lee, which was renamed the University of Kansas City, moved to what is today the campus of the University of Missouri–Kansas City.